 Foods you shouldn’t buy organic

-According to what Stacy said in the video above and numerous other sources, including this Greenopolis article, the thick skins on many fruits and vegetables protect them from pesticides.
+The thick skins on many fruits and vegetables protect them from pesticides.
 While pesticides may linger on banana peels, for example, we obviously don’t eat the peels.
-Many of these products also lack pesticides because they don’t attract as many insects and harmful organisms.
+Many products also lack pesticides because they don’t attract as many insects and harmful organisms.
+Here’s 10 where organic is expensive overkill.

 - Sweet Corn